John Wayne: 1971 Playboy interview

 In the same Playboy interview, he also responded to questions about whether social programs were good for the country:

 I know all about that.
 In the late '20s, when I was a sophomore at USC, I was a socialist myself—but not when I left.
 The average college kid idealistically wishes everybody could have ice cream and cake for every meal, but as he gets older and gives more thought to his and his fellow man's responsibilities, he finds that it can't work out that way—that some people just won't carry their load ...
 I believe in welfare—a welfare work program.
 I don't think a fella should be able to sit on his backside and receive welfare.
 I'd like to know why well-educated idiots keep apologizing for lazy and complaining people who think the world owes them a living.
 I'd like to know why they make excuses for cowards who spit in the faces of the police and then run behind the judicial sob sisters.
 I can't understand these people who carry placards to save the life of some criminal, yet have no thought for the innocent victim.

 In February 2019, the Playboy interview resurfaced, which resulted in calls for John Wayne Airport to be renamed.
 Wayne's son, Ethan, defended him, stating: "It would be an injustice to judge someone based on an interview that's being used out of context."
-The calls for changing the airport's name back to Orange County Airport were renewed during the George Floyd protests in June 2020, though the name, as of 2025, remains unchanged.
+The calls for changing the airport's name back to Orange County Airport were renewed during the George Floyd protests in June 2020, though the name, as of 2026, remains unchanged.

-In October 2019, student activists of Wayne's alma mater University of Southern California called for removing from the university's premises an exhibit dedicated to Wayne, citing the interview as cause.
+In October 2019, student activists of Wayne's alma mater the University of Southern California called for removing from the university's premises an exhibit dedicated to Wayne, citing the interview as cause.
 In July 2020, it was announced that the materials of the 2012-created exhibit would be moved to the USC Cinematic Arts Library for "research," to "allow scholarship to continue on the role John Wayne's films played in the history of cinema."